Impurity quadrupole moments as local probes of flux sectors in the Kitaev spin liquid: Results

-Among these four configurations, two, denoted as {\textsf{I}} and {\textsf{IV}}, preserve the mirror-reflection symmetry along the $z$-bond due to their internal flux patterns, whereas the remaining two ({\textsf{II}} and {\textsf{III}}) break this symmetry.
+Here $\partial I_j$ with $j=0$ denotes the set of twelve spin-$1/2$ sites surrounding a given impurity site $0\in\Lambda$, as labeled in Fig. \ref {fig: internal_flux}a.
+The triple-plaquette operator $\hat{W}_{I_j}$ with $j\in\Lambda$ in general, whose eigenvalues are also conserved as $\pm1$ since $[\hat{W}_{I_j}, \hat{H}_{\rm{total}}]=0$, is frequently used to characterize bound fluxes associated with lattice defects \cite{Willans2010, Vojta2016, Kao2021vacancy, Takahashi2025}.
+Assuming $W_p=+1$ for all other bulk plaquettes, we refer to the case $W_{I_j}=-1$ (+1) for all $ j\in\Lambda$ as the bound- (zero-)flux sector.
+In each flux sector, the internal plaquettes $W_{+\mu}$ admit four flux configurations constrained by Eq. \eqref{eq: Triple_plaquette}, as shown in Fig. \ref{fig: internal_flux}b.
+We label these configurations {\textsf{I}}-{\textsf{IV}}, with the subscripts {\textsf{Z}} and {\textsf{B}} denoting the zero-flux and bound-flux sectors, respectively.
+Corresponding configurations in the zero- and bound-flux sectors are assigned the same label according to the similarity of their local flux patterns.
+Among these four configurations, two, denoted as {\textsf{I}}$_{\textsf{Z/B}}$ and {\textsf{IV}}$_{\textsf{Z/B}}$, preserve the mirror-reflection symmetry along the $z$-bond due to their internal flux patterns, whereas the remaining two ({\textsf{II}}$_{\textsf{Z/B}}$ and {\textsf{III}}$_{\textsf{Z/B}}$) break this symmetry.
 This property plays a crucial role in the discussion of quadrupole moments of impurity sites.
 We also note that, even within the zero-flux sector, three of the four internal flux configurations host fluxes, allowing for the possible emergence of MZMs under an applied magnetic field.